How to Start an LLC in Virginia in 8 Steps

 The state of Virginia recognizes several different business structures, including limited liability companies (LLC).
-Virginia has a growing and diverse small business economy, with a thriving science, health, and food service sector.
+Virginia has a growing and diverse small business economy, with a thriving science, health, and foodservice sector.
 Of the nearly 5,000 new businesses that launch in Virginia each quarter, many organize as LLCs.
 Owners in an LLC are shielded from personal liability for business debts, and LLCs have fewer compliance requirements than corporations.
-In this guide, we’ll cover all the steps you need to follow for successfully forming an LLC in Virginia.

 In order to form an LLC in Virginia, you’ll need to register your business with the Virginia State Corporation Commission (SCC).
 Despite the word “corporation” in the name, this state agency handles filings for various types of business entities, including LLCs.
 The SCC also enforces naming requirements for LLCs, collects filing fees, and establishes other rules that you have to follow.

-Step 1: Choose a Name for Your Virginia LLC
+Step 1: Choose a name for your LLC.

 Virginia LLC Name Requirements